BobinShihJosh/Network-Projects/SocketsApi/part2/README.md

 ```

 ## Test multi-client
-Customzie number of clients in testMulticlient.py
+OPTIONAL: Customzie number of clients in testMulticlient.py

 Start the server by running
 ```